Deepam-Rai/helpdesk_chatbot/README.md

       2. Password crosschecked with set password in database.
       2. Only allows registered users.
    3. logout
+   4. list users
+      1. Only users with required access can execute.

 2. Database Integration([PostgreSQL](https://www.postgresql.org/) database):
    1. Login/logout activities stored.
    2. User details stored.
+3. Access Management:
+   1. Users have assigned roles and each role has different set of access permissions suited to their needs.
+   2. Config file: `actions/IAM.json`
-3. Cancelling ongoing process - login, logout, etc.
+4. Cancelling ongoing process - login, logout, etc.
-4. Two-stage handling for out-of-scope user inputs.
+5. Two-stage handling for out-of-scope user inputs.
+   1. On 1st fallback: Asks user to rephrase their sentence.
-   1. On consecutive second nlu_fallback, logs the latest_message to `actions/logs/nlu_fallback.json` for future reference.
+   2. If bot fails to recognize even after 1st fallback: Sends appropriate utter to user and logs the latest_message to `actions/logs/nlu_fallback.json` for future reference.

 ## Setup & Run